kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 ---
-title: "Exposing your App: Creating a Service and Ingress"
+title: "Expose your App: Creating a Service and Ingress"
-keywords: 'kubernetes, docker, helm, jenkins, istio, prometheus'
+keywords: 'kubesphere, kubernetes, ingress, route'
-description: ''
+description: 'How to expose your application through KubeSphere'
 ---

 In each project, namely, Kubernetes namespace, KubeSphere has pre-installed a load balancer which is Nginx Ingress Controller.
 You need to activate it before using it.
-Ingress and ingress controller are used to expose serices outside.
-The website [Kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/complete-example) provides an example showing how to use ingress: Let's take a demo website `https://cafe.example.com` as an example, if users access the URL `https://cafe.example.com/coffee`, it will return "Coffee Ordering System".
+As we know, ingress and ingress controller are used to expose serices outside.
+The website [Kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/complete-example) provides an example showing how to use ingress.
+Let's take a demo website `https://cafe.example.com` as an example.
+If users access the URL `https://cafe.example.com/coffee`, it will return "Coffee Ordering System".
 Similarly, when access the URL `https://cafe.example.com/tea`, it will return "Tea Ordering System".

 To elaborate this demo, we will create two stateless applications which include Deployments, Services and Ingress in this tutorial.